Whifflet Line: Services

 The route is operated by ScotRail.

 1993 to 2002

 Following re-opening as a passenger line, service was provided by a mix of 1980s Class 156 and 1950s Class 101 DMUs.
-During their final years, the last of BR ScotRail's power-twin Class 101 2-car DMUs, reduced from 3-car by having the centre trailer removed, operated the Whifflet and Paisley Canal lines almost exclusively, based at Corkerhill Depot.
-In 2002 the remaining 101s were sent South to Manchester and more modern units took over the services.
+During their final years, the last of Class 101 DMUs were used, reduced from 3-car by having the centre trailer removed.
+In 2002, the remaining 101s were withdrawn from service on the Whifflet line, and more modern units took over the services.

 2009 service pattern

 Trains operated at a half-hour frequency.
-All services were scheduled to run as two car trains only, although four carriage services were technically possible.
+All services were scheduled to run as two-car trains only, although four carriage services were technically possible.
 Services were operated using Class 158 DMUs and the occasional Class 156 DMU.
 Three trains operated on this route during the day, usually remaining dedicated on this service throughout the day.